VladStoyanoff/WaveConverter/README.md

 I'd also recommend downloading a virtual keyboard as a package on your Raspberry so that you could always use it to its fullest potential with only a monitor, mouse and a phone.

 ## ADC
+If you bought a brand new ADS1015 from Adafruit, then it will come with legs that are not soldered.
+If you're experienced with soldering, you know the drill.
+If you're not though, I DO NOT recommend that you do this yourself.
+Either experiment and learn how to make precise solder connections (which wouldnt take more than 1-2 days in my opinion) or let someone else do it.

+When connecting the ADC to the RPI you will notice several things.
+The power supply to the ADC is 5 volts.
+This is because Our final signal will vary between 2.3 and 4.3 Volts, and we should not feed voltages to our ADC that are higher that the supply voltage or permanent damage to the ADC could occur.
+Next, when executing our python code, we must have several libraries installed one of which is specific for the ADS that we are using - ADS1015.
+Let's install them now.

+Navigate yourself to the terminal of the Raspberry Pi (You should be able to ssh it through the command prompt of your main computer, connecting to the RPI with VNC Viewer and navigating yourself with the GUI directly on the screen on the laptop or using just the Raspberry Pi with a monitor, mouse and a keyboard.
+If you can't do all of these, then you have not done something right in the Raspberry Pi section).

+Type the following code:

+sudo pip3 install adafruit-circuitpython-ads1x15
+sudo pip3 install numpy
+sudo pip3 install time

+## Open Scope MZ

+If you've bought a brand new Open Scope MZ, then you will receive